Skin Lumps, Skin Infection, and Clubbing

 The sensitivity of an IMBUS exam for gas in the soft tissue is not known precisely, but ultrasound is very good for seeing air and certainly the presence of air will ring an alarm bell.

-The second reason to do an IMBUS exam routinely for patients with cellulitis is to reduce the chance of missing an abscess.
+A second reason to do an IMBUS exam routinely for patients with cellulitis is to reduce the chance of missing an abscess.
 An abscess shows as a collection of fluid, almost always complex in nature, in or below the cellulitis.
 The following clip shows cellulitis and pockets of abscess.

 As fluid increases in a cellulitis with some disappearance of cell islands, the term phlegmon is often used.
 Determining when a phlegmon becomes a full abscess is a judgment call, but it is a practical issue because a phlegmon is rarely drained.
 Here is a patient with an infection on the lower leg that was phlegmon but not yet a drainable abscess.

-Color/power Doppler is not helpful for diagnosing the abscess, but may help identify any larger vessels in close proximity to the abscess that could get infected or might need to be avoided with any drainage procedure.
+Color/power Doppler is not helpful for diagnosing the abscess but may help identify any larger vessels in close proximity to the abscess that could get infected or might need to be avoided with any drainage procedure.

-About 1% of general internal medicine hospital patients were identified with clubbing using traditional visual methods (Vandemergel, Eur J Intern Med 2008) and about 40% of these patients had serious disease.
+Clubbing is ready to be consigned to the “ash heap of history” since the sign is rarely sought by traditional means and few physicians think of it as an important diagnostic clue (or know the differential diagnosis for the finding).
+For the few who may still care, about 1% of general internal medicine hospital patients were identified with clubbing using traditional visual methods (Vandemergel, Eur J Intern Med 2008) and about 40% of these patients had serious disease.
 Clubbing is a “pivot point” for diagnosis, because it has a relatively restricted number of possible causes.
 This differential diagnosis can then be reviewed to see what might fit with a particular patient.
 Ultrasound is superior to visual or tactile methods for assessing clubbing.

 Technique: Clubbing is caused by an increased growth and softening of the soft tissue under the proximal part of a nail.
 The following labeled ultrasound image shows the “soft tissue depth under the nail” (SDUN) that is the key to diagnosis.